Stan Weaver

 Stanley James Weaver (1890-1973), was a Welsh lawn bowls international who competed in the 1934 British Empire Games.

 Bowls career

-At the 1934 British Empire Games he won the bronze medal in the pairs event with Thomas Davies.
+Weaver represented England at the 1934 British Empire Games and won the bronze medal in the pairs event with Thomas Davies.

 He bowled for the Swansea and Llandrindod Wells Bowls Clubs.
 He was a Welsh representative from 1927-1935 and was Welsh national champion on five occasions winning the singles in 1932, the pairs in 1934 and the rinks in 1925, 1927 & 1933.

 Personal life

 He was a building contractor by trade and married Elizabeth Charles in 1923.